A unique Antarctic project: an iconic new POLE to inspire purposeful change

 Karen could be described as a modern-day ‘Alchemist’, her life committed to exploring that is possible when the right mindset, commitment and good people come together.
 An adventurer, athlete, speaker and author, Karen’s purpose is about inspiring and impacting, about turning challenge into opportunity.
 A life-changing accident led Karen to becoming paralysed from the chest-down.
 She found new ways to access the wilderness and outdoors, and has since hand-cycled across the world’s biggest mountain ranges and alongside some of the longest rivers, sit-skied across the Greenland icecap and climbed the iconic rock-face of El Capitan.
 A decade of Paralympic handcycling took Karen to a gold medal in the Rio 2016 Paralympic Gams.
 It was the 79th medal for Britain, and led to Karen creating Quest 79.
 The project has Karen cycling 7 continents in 9 iconic rides, raising £79K for Spinal Injuries and encouraging people to step out of their comfort zones and discover passion, purpose or ability: their ‘inner gold’.
 The Pole of Possibility will be the last of these ‘Quests’.

-Iona Somerville: Polar Academy graduate & role model Iona Somerville is 19 years old and studying Sports Therapy at Edinburgh College.
+Youth Engagement Lead – Iona Somerville: Polar Academy graduate & role model Iona Somerville is 19 years old and a recently qualified Sports Therapist.
 Iona’s journey started when she was just 14 years old and was selected by The Polar Academy, to train and to take part in an Arctic Expedition to Greenland, completed in April 2016.
 Iona and the rest of the team have since gone on to inspire their peers, talking to thousands of other young people about their experience: demonstrating what is possible when a goal is set and a team come together, despite previous lack of self-worth or belief.
 Iona’s confidence has since taken a knock through trauma she experienced when part of the crowd at the Ariana Grande concert and bombing in Manchester.
-Iona is a determined young role model who would love to go on to inspire others and make people see that anything is possible.
+Iona is a determined young role model who would love to go on to inspire others with her personal story of developing confidence and overcoming trauma.

 Mike is a filmmaker, cameraman and director specialising in the outdoor world.
 With travels and expeditions in Amazon and the Americas, across Europe and into Africa and Asia under his belt, his award winning films have been screened around the world, whether on the Banff Mountain Film Festival World tour, film festivals, or shooting for broadcast (BBC, ITV, SKY).